IWhitebird/tryu/README.md

   -> `npm start`

-**Note= Current /explain will not work as the free api locks the Ip address of first call**
+*Note : Current /explain will not work as the free api locks the Ip address of first call*

  ## Result & Deployment